ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-R-programming.md

 ### For loop basic structure

 Now, how about if we want to plot not only Afghanistan, but other countries as well?
 There wasn't actually that much code needed to get us here, but we definitely do not want to copy this for every country.
-Even if we copy-pasted and switched out the country assigned to the `cntry` variable, it would be very typo-prone.
+Even if we copy-pasted and switched out the country assigned to the `country` variable, it would be very typo-prone.
 Plus, what if you wanted to instead plot lifeExp?
 You'd have to remember to change it each time...it gets messy quick.

 Better with a for loop.
 This will let us cycle through and do what we want to each thing in turn.
 If you want to iterate over a set of values, and perform the same operation on each, a `for` loop will do the job.